Quantitative easing: Increased income and wealth inequality

-International spillovers for BRICs and emerging economies
+International spillovers for BRICS and emerging economies

 Quantitative easing (QE) policies can have a profound effect on Forex rates, since it changes the supply of one currency compared to another.
 For instance, if both the US and Europe are using quantitative easing to the same degree then the currency pair of US/EUR may not fluctuate.
 However, if the US treasury uses QE to a higher degree, as evidenced in the increased purchase of securities during an economic crisis, but India does not, then the value of the USD will decrease relative to the Indian rupee.
 As a result, quantitative easing has the same effect as purchasing foreign currencies, effectively manipulating the value of one currency compared to another.

-BRIC countries have criticized the QE carried out by the central banks of developed nations.
+In a 2012 joint statement, the leaders of Russia, Brazil, India, China and South Africa, collectively BRICS, condemned the policies of western economies saying "It is critical for advanced economies to adopt responsible macro-economic and financial policies, avoid creating excessive liquidity and undertake structural reforms to lift growth" as written in the Telegraph.
+Additionally, the BRICS countries have criticized the QE carried out by the central banks of developed nations.
 They share the argument that such actions amount to protectionism and competitive devaluation.
 As net exporters whose currencies are partially pegged to the dollar, they protest that QE causes inflation to rise in their countries and penalizes their industries.

-In a joint statement leaders of Russia, Brazil, India, China and South Africa, collectively BRICS, have condemned the policies of western economies saying "It is critical for advanced economies to adopt responsible macro-economic and financial policies, avoid creating excessive liquidity and undertake structural reforms to lift growth" as written in the Telegraph.

 According to Bloomberg reporter David Lynch, the new money from quantitative easing could be used by the banks to invest in emerging markets, commodity-based economies, commodities themselves, and non-local opportunities rather than to lend to local businesses that are having difficulty getting loans.